quanteda/quanteda.textstats/cran-comments.md

 ## R CMD check results

-No ERRORs, NOTEs, or WARNINGs produced.
+No ERRORs, NOTEs, or WARNINGs produced when tested with quanteda v3.

+Fails because of conflicting S4 class definitions if tested with quanteda v2.1.2.

 ## Downstream dependencies

-I ran revdepcheck::revdep_check() to verify that this update breaks none of the package's four reverse dependencies.
+This will not break downstream dependencies as we have changed nothing except the S4 headers versus the existing CRAN v0.93, which is OK on all platforms.